 The biggest pro for me was the low cost, followed by the convenient downtown location, which would later prove perfect for watching the 4th of July fireworks.

 The cons were a loud air-conditioning system, which was on 24/7.
-Thankfully, the noise didn't seem to make it harder to fall asleep.
+Thankfully, the noise didn't make it harder to fall asleep.

 The individual showers in the men's bathroom were fine, but they didn't offer as much privacy as I like.